 Bust of Sappho in Musei Capitolini, Rome.
 Roman copy of a 5th Century Greek original.

 LAO TZU (Laozi) (fl.
 6th Century BCE) China.
 Philosopher and writer.
 Traditional founder of Taoism.
-Tao Te Ching.
-(5)
+Tao Te Ching. (on 6 lists)

 Stone sculpture of Laozi at the foot of Mount Qingyuan from the Song Dynasty (960-1279).

 PYTHAGORAS (c.
 570-495 BCE) Ancient Greece.
 Mathematician and philosopher.
-Founder of Pythagoreanism (religious movement).
-(3)
+Founder of Pythagoreanism (religious movement). (on 4 lists)

 Bust of Pythagoras from Musei Capitolini, Rome.
 Marble Roman copy of a 5th Century BCE Greek bronze original.

 DARIUS THE GREAT (Darius I) (558-486 BCE) Persia (now Iran).
 Military and political leader.
 King of Persia.
-Expanded Persian Empire.
-(3)
+Expanded Persian Empire. (on 3 lists)

 Relief sculpture of Darius the Great (center) receiving tribute at Persepolis, c.
 500 BCE.